Weighted boundary limits of the Kobayashi--Fuks metric on h-extendible domains: Maximal domain functions and stability

 Clearly

 where $J_{\Om}$ is the \textit{Bergman canonical invariant} defined by

-Although the domain function $I_\Om$ might not be monotonic, $M_{\Om}$ is a monotonically decreasing function with increasing domain (see Proposition~2.2 of \cite{Krantz-Yu}).
+Although the domain function $I_\Om$ may not be monotonic, however $M_{\Om}$ can be shown to be a monotonically decreasing function with increasing domain (see Proposition~2.2 of \cite{Krantz-Yu}).
 It is shown in Proposition~2.1 of \cite{Krantz-Yu} that whenever $K_{\Om}(z)$ and $B_{\Om}(z,u)$ are positive,

-Therefore one can show using the definition of the Kobayashi--Fuks metric that
+Therefore, one can show using the definition of the Kobayashi--Fuks metric that

 Under a biholomorphic map $F:\Om_1\to \Om_2$, the domain function $I_{\Om}$ transforms similar to the Bergman kernel $K_{\Om}$, i.e., $I_{\Om_1}(z,u)=I_{\Om_2}\big(F(z),F'(z)u\big)\big|\det F'(z)\big|^2$.
 Therefore,